 Enjoy a vibrant calendar of festivals and events year-round, with many of them being free to attend.
-Check out the Finger Lakes Wine Festival (July 8-9), Naples Grape Festival (September 23-24), Ithaca Festival (June 1-4), Syracuse Arts & Crafts Festival (July 28-30), or the Skaneateles Antique and Classic Boat Show (July 28-30), just to name a few.
+Check out the Finger Lakes Wine Festival, Naples Grape Festival, Ithaca Festival, Syracuse Arts & Crafts Festival, Skaneateles Antique and Classic Boat Show, and Harvest Festival, just to name a few.
 These events showcase the region's diverse cultural and culinary offerings, providing unforgettable experiences for locals and tourists alike.

 6. Marvel at the museums